 Willen Lake in located in the northeast area of the city and is bounded by the V10 (Brickhill Street), Milton Road, the V11 (Tongwell Street) and the H5 (Portway).

-For those arriving by car, free parking is available at Willen Pavilion off Portland Drive and off the V11 (Tongwell Street), just north of the junction with the H5 (Portway).
-Pay and display parking is available off the V10 (Brickhill Street) at Willen Lake South Basin, between the H6 (Childs Way) and the H5 (Portway) (two large and popular carparks) and the Pagoda car park, also off Brickhill Street but north of the H5 Portway.
+For those arriving by car, free parking is available at Willen Pavilion off Portland Drive and off V11 (Tongwell Street), just north of the junction with the H5 (Portway).
+Pay and display parking is available off V10 (Brickhill Street) at Willen Lake South, between H6 (Childs Way) and H5 (Portway) (two large and popular carparks) and the Pagoda car park, and also off Brickhill Street but north of the H5 Portway.

 The lake is well served by Redway cycle routes to Milton Keynes City centre and along grid roads to north and south.
-Sustrans cycle route 51 skirts the South basin.
+Sustrans cycle route 51 skirts the South lake.

 Activities and places of interest nearby